jrsacher/jrsacher.github.io/e1b/README.md

   + May have a review session and/or office hours before the exam
 + Questions?

-#### Mini-quiz

-+ What are CRUD operations?
-+ In a few sentences, distinguish between a website's front end and its back end.
-+ Distinguish between when one might use a SQL versus a NoSQL database.

 #### **Questions from previous Sections**

 + Examples of cross-platform mobile apps?